authzed/awesome-spicedb/README.md

 _Managed services that operate SpiceDB for you_

-- [SpiceDB Dedicated](https://authzed.com/pricing) - Private, isolated clusters operated by the experts at Authzed
+- [AuthZed Dedicated](https://authzed.com/pricing) - Private, isolated clusters operated by the experts at Authzed
-- [SpiceDB Serverless](https://app.authzed.com) - Self-service shared clusters operated by Authzed
+- [AuthZed Cloud](https://app.authzed.cloud/) - Self-service clusters operated by Authzed

 ## Testing